masanori123/chat-space/README.md

 ### Association
 - has_many :massages
+- has_many :menbers
-- has_many :groups
+- has_many :groups, through: :menbers

 ##groupsテーブル
 |name|string|null: false|

 ### Association
 - has_many :messages
+- has_many :menbers
-- has_many :users
+- has_many :users, through: :menbers

 ## membersテーブル